ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The bike I tested was great fun to ride and handled wet and muddy terrain with relative ease.

-Electric fat bikes can be great fun, and the NCM Aspen certainly offers a reasonable spec for the price but i’m not too sure how the front forks would stand up to constant hard off-road riding.
-I would definitely err on the side of caution and stay within the limits on this bike.
+Electric fat bikes can be great fun, and the NCM Aspen certainly offers a reasonable spec for the price but I’m not too sure how the front forks would stand up to constant hard off-road riding.
+I would err on the side of caution and stay within the limits of this bike.

 Apart from my concerns about the front suspension, the rest of the bike is fine.
 It’s comfortable, handles well and the motor provides plenty of help when needed.
 The battery range is respectable and it neatly integrates into the frame.